 Books open us to new horizons and different viewpoints.
 The great thing about a book club is that we are exposed to books we may never have pulled down off the shelf ourselves.
 Often, this is how we find some of our most cherished and thought-provoking reads.
 Talking about and discussing books with others leads to discoveries, characters and places we otherwise would never have encountered.

 A book club is like any club; it’s a great way to socialise and meet people.
-The BASScare book club meets [when does it meet?] and you’ll find people there who enjoy similar things – reading and discussing books!
+You’ll find people there who enjoy similar things – reading and discussing books!
 These clubs are useful tools in the fight against loneliness and isolation, and can be a soothing balm in an age where everything seems to be done online.

 We all know books aren’t just about entertainment – they can teach us a lot about the world around us.
 Book clubs can be places in which we learn things about history through to current events, all in a safe, informal environment.
 No grades, no judgment.
 Also, discussing ideas and events sparks our memories into action and can help us better retain information.